 Plantation Shutters It's all we do!

-If you are considering getting plantation shutters for your Denver area home or you already have them, this guide will help you with keeping them looking sparkling clean.
+If you are considering getting plantation shutters for your Denver area home or you already have them, this guide will help you with cleaning them and keeping them looking sparkling clean and new.

 Warning about solid wood Plantation shutters

 If you have solid wood plantation shutters keep in mind that too much moisture can warp the louvers, so use liquids sparingly.
 If you have composite plantation shutters they should be resistant to moisture.

 The good news is your choice of plantation shutters means you have low maintenance and are easy-to-clean window coverings.
 Your biggest concern is probably going to be some dust once in a while, they do not require heavy maintenance.